mlpack/mlpack/doc/tutorials/neighbor_search.md

 static const double BestDistance();
 ```

-The `mlpack::neighbor::FurthestNeighborSort` class is another implementation,
+The `FurthestNeighborSort` class is another implementation, which is used to
-which is used to create the `KFN` typedef class, which finds the furthest
+create the `KFN` typedef class, which finds the furthest neighbors, as opposed
-neighbors, as opposed to the nearest neighbors.
+to the nearest neighbors.

 ## `MetricType` policy class

 The `MetricType` policy class allows the neighbor search to take place in any
 arbitrary metric space.
-The `mlpack::metric::LMetric` class is a good example
+The `LMetric` class is a good example implementation.
-implementation.
-A MetricType class must provide the following functions:
+A `MetricType` class must provide the following functions:

 ```c++
 // Empty constructor is required.